vince2FIT/GBPS_SBHack19/README.md

 + Several smart contracts connecting these two applications and providing logic.
 + A decentral private Ethereum logistics blockchain network hosting these smart contracts, which runs on an AWS EC2 instance.
 + As well as a functional hardware box with a self-built smart lock to illustrate further services and think the service end-to-end.
-+ A n-node startup script for Quorum - which unfortunately due to technical problems with the still young protocol - we could not use for the final implementation of the case, but created a rich startup script for.
++ An n-node startup script for Quorum - which unfortunately due to technical problems with the still young protocol - we could not use for the final implementation of the case, but created a rich startup script for.

 ### Why Blockchain?
 Blockchain, or - more generally - distributed ledger technology is a vital component in our solution for one main reason: In the complex interorganizational processes in last mile parcel logistics, a jointly used platform can leverage an efficient flow of information and processes and drastically lower the number of necessary standards and agreements.
 Instead of isolated data management and many bilateral contracts, there is one common platform or one agreed-on standard according to which all services are provided.
 Until shortly, such a platform on which adherence to specific rules hat to be ensured has not been possible without the service of a trusted, central intermediary.